apotox/pharmacie-de-garde/README.md

 - do your changes
 - open a PR , one of the reviewers will review you PR.
 - since your PR being accpeted. a github action will build and deploy the new version of this app to Google Play
-- your name will be added automaticly to the the contributors files [#meta/contributors.txt](#meta/contributors.txt)
+- your name will be added automatically to the the contributors files [#meta/contributors.txt](#meta/contributors.txt)